 - Bring a large pot of salted water to a boil.
 Cook the orzo according to the package's directions or until al dente.
 Reserve 1 cup of the pasta water before draining.

-- Meanwhile, whisk the olive oil, lemon juice, lemon zest, Pecorino, and some ground black pepper in a large bowl until thoroughly incorporated.
+- Meanwhile, whisk the olive oil, lemon juice, lemon zest, Pecorino, and some ground black pepper in a small bowl until thoroughly incorporated.

-- Pour the drained orzo into the bowl and toss it with the dressing.
+- Drain the orzo and toss it with the dressing.
 Add some pasta water to help loosen the orzo and ensure it's not dry.
 Garnish with the fresh basil.
-After serving, add more basil, ground black pepper, and Pecorino if desired.
+After serving, add more basil, ground black pepper, and Pecorino, if desired.
 Enjoy!

 This is the kind of pasta recipe I love.
 It's fresh, lemony, and takes next to no time to cook!